-The Nevada Regents’ Rising Researcher Awards are given annually to three NSHE permanent full-time faculty members; one faculty member from each institution of UNLV, UNR, and DRI.
+The Nevada Regents’ Rising Researcher Awards are given annually to four NSHE permanent full-time faculty members; one faculty member from each institution of UNLV, UNR, NSC, and DRI.
 Awards are based on early-career accomplishments and potential for future advancement and recognition in research.
 The award carries a $2,000 stipend.

 Candidates must be nominated for this honor.